netneurolab/netneurotools/docs/installation.rst

 Optional installation for surface plotting
 ------------------------------------------

+In order to use surface plotting functionality like :py:func:`netneurotools.plotting.plot_fsaverage`, you will need a working ``vtk``/``mayavi``/``pysurfer`` installation.
+These can generally be installed with the following command:

+.. code-block: bash

+    pip install vtk mayavi pysurfer

-For surface plots like :py:func:`netneurotools.plotting.plot_fsaverage`, you would need VTK/mayavi/pysurfer installation.
-Here is a recipe for installing the bleeding-edge version of the dependencies.
-If you already have a working mayavi/pysurfer installation, there is generally no need to follow this part.
+However, we include instructions below for installing the bleeding-edge version of the dependencies.
+Note: if you already have a working ``mayavi``/``pysurfer`` installation, there is generally no need to follow these instructions!

 -  Install Qt